ko-lab/micropython-ledkrant/README.md

 ## Setup

-To install required micropython libraries, use the WebREPL to log into the ledkrant, then run
+To install the required micropython libraries before fist use, use the WebREPL to log into the ledkrant, then run

 ```python
 import upip